atanisoft/ESP32CommandStation/lib/OpenMRNLite/README.md

 `esptool.py erase_flash ...` and reflashing the ESP32.

 ## ESP32 Hardware CAN support
-The ESP32 has a built in CAN controller but lacks a CAN transceiver.
+The ESP32 has a built in CAN controller and needs an external CAN transceiver only.
 There are two types of transceivers recommended by Espressif:
 1. SN65HVD23x, also known as VP230, this is a 3.3V transceiver that typically
 is only available as a breakout board with on board termination resistor.
 2. MCP2551, this is a 5V transceiver that is available as a DIP-8, SMD or as a